IBM/operand-deployment-lifecycle-manager/docs/design/operand-deployment-lifecycle-manager.md

 3. The `operand` should be the the individual operator name.
 4. The `registry` section must match the name in the OperandRegistry CR in the current namespace.
 5. `description` is used to add a detailed description of a service.
 6. The `bindings` section is used to specify information about the access/configuration data that is to be shared.
 If the key of the bindings map is prefixed with public, it means the secret and/or configmap can be shared with the requester in the other namespace.
 If the key of the bindings map is prefixed with private, it means the secret and/or configmap can only be shared within its own namespace.
+If the key of the bindings map is prefixed with protected, it means the secret and/or configmap can only be shared if it is explicitly declared in the OperandRequest.
 7. The `secret` field names an existing secret, if any, that has been created and holds information that is to be shared with the requester.
 8. The `configmap` field identifies a configmap object, if any, that should be shared with the requester